axibase/atsd-use-cases/tutorials/historize/README.md

 | 920         | 1             |
 ```

-In addition, the analysts might be interested in tracking the top customers during the given hour and therefore another query grouping orders by customer is necessary:
+In addition, the business analysts might be interested in tracking the top customers during the given hour and therefore another query grouping orders by customer is necessary:

 ```sql
 SELECT customer, SUM(amount), COUNT(amount)